SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-29.md

 ### Two types of modules and Two types of roles
 1. Customised modules for our organisation, this will be developed by central team in cloud.
 2. Open-source modules.
 "Module Developer" Who develops the module and "Module User" Who consumes the module.
 Note:- Put one README.md file to provide the documentation on the module how to use it by others, purely its DevOps responsibility.

 ### VPC - Virtual Private Cloud
 Amazon VPC is a virtual network that you create in AWS.
 It’s your own isolated section of the AWS cloud where you can launch AWS resources (like EC2 instances, databases, etc.) in a secure and controlled environment.
 Think of it like your own private data center in aws cloud.
-Breaking main building blocks of vpc as below.
+Breaking main building block of VPC as below.
 - Subnets ----> Divides your VPC into smaller networks.
 Can be public or private.
 - Route tables ---> Controls how traffic is routed within the VPC and outside (like to the internet).
-- Internet Gateway (IGW) ---> Allows public to access internet to resources in public subnets.
+- Internet Gateway(IGW) ---> Allows public to access internet to resources in public subnets.
 - NAT Gateway Instance ---> Lets private subnets access the internet without being exposed.
 - Security Groups ---> Act as firewalls for instances (e.g., EC2).
 - Network ACLs ---> Act as firewalls for subnets.